mergehez/arg-laravel-calendar/README.md

 php artisan vendor:publish --provider="MergeSoft\CalendarServiceProvider" --tag="config"
 ```
 3. Publish translation file. (output: resources/lang/**\<lang-code\>**/arg-calendar.php) <br>
    The command below publishes english translations.
 You can replace '**en**' with another language code.
 But first check [translation files](https://github.com/mergehez/arg-laravel-calendar/tree/master/src/translations) folder for other available languages.
 If the language you are looking for does not exist there, then you can simply copy a random file to requested language's folder and modify translations.
+(It'd make me really happy, if you make a pull request with the new translation or send it to me via email)
 ```
 php artisan vendor:publish --provider="MergeSoft\CalendarServiceProvider" --tag="lang.en"
 ```